New York Songlines: 10th Avenue

 John Jay College

 1 (block): CUNY's school of criminal justice, for police and associated professions.
-It's named for John Jay, president of the Continental Congress and co-author of the Federalist Papers.
+It opened in 1965 as the College of Police Science (COPS), and was renamed in 1967 for John Jay, a New Yorker who was president of the Continental Congress, the first chief justice of the Supreme Court, and co-author of the Federalist Papers.
 The college is built on the site of the Sloane Hospital for Women, where Nancy Reagan was born on July 6, 1921.

 W <=== WEST 59TH STREET ===> E